tiro-agent/tiro-agent/README.md

 ```
 Please change the `run_id` inside the script to match the run to be evaluated.

+## 📊 Performance
+An evaluation of the agent’s performance on the Online-Mind2Web benchmark is provided in the system report, along with a discussion of common error cases.

 ## 🖥️ Tested on
 MacOS 15.5, M2 Pro, Python 3.13.4<br>
 ...